CDLUC3/merritt-docker/PITCHME.md

 +++

+#### Docker Image Management
+- Images can be published to a Container Registry |
+- DockerHub is the common location for open source images |
+- AWS offers Elastic Container Registry |
+  - This will likely be a good choice for Merritt

++++

 #### Container Orchestration
 - Connect multiple docker containers to create a system |
   - Example: database container + web server container |